 - Polishing and finishing surfaces

-Different brush types, like crimped for gentle cleaning or knotted for aggressive rust removal, cater to specific needs.
-Always wear safety glasses to protect your eyes during operation.
-The choice of wire thickness and arbor size is critical for effective performance and safety, ensuring you select the right tool for the job at hand.
+Different brush types, like crimped for gentler cleaning or knotted for aggressive rust removal, suit different jobs.
+Always wear safety glasses to protect your eyes.
+Wire thickness and mounting style also matter for safe, steady performance.

 Choosing the Best Wire Wheel for Your Rust Removal Project